 Triumph Hotels History

-Triumph Hotels, which currently operates five modern, welcoming hotels in Manhattan, was originally founded in 1951 by the Horn family.
+Triumph Hotels, which currently operates six contemporary, historic hotels in NYC, was originally founded in 1951 by the Horn family.
 Current owner Shimmie Horn – who represents the third generation of Horn family hoteliers – was taught to treat his staff with the same respect he would expect them to show guests.
-This mindset is reflected in every aspect of the Triumph Hotels experience, where guests can enjoy luxury stays without luxury prices in historic NYC hotels in five diverse Manhattan neighborhoods.
+This mindset is reflected in every aspect of the Triumph Hotels experience, where guests can enjoy luxury stays without luxury prices in historic NYC hotels across six diverse Manhattan neighborhoods.

 Hotel Chandler Architecture

-Hotel Chandler has transported this historical NYC building into the 21st Century with a recent renovation included full updates to all 12 floors of rooms while leaving intact the elegance of its 1905 details.
-To take yourself back in time a few decades, be sure to pay attention to the ornate carvings, symmetric bay windows and elegant entryway.
-Inside the lobby, turn your attention to the century-old spiral staircase in the newly renovated lobby.
-The staircase is original, but the hotel has been updated to provide modern comforts in an authentic historical setting.
+Hotel Chandler has transported this historic NYC building into the 21st Century with a recent renovation that includes the modernization of all 12 floors of rooms while leaving intact the elegance of its 1905 details.
+Travel back in time a several decades as you marvel at the ornate carvings, symmetric bay windows and elegant entryway.
+Inside the lobby, turn your attention to the century-old spiral staircase, adding a touch of elegance to the newly renovated space.
+The staircase is original to the building, but the hotel has been updated to provide modern comforts in an authentic historical setting.

-Hotel Chandler was built in 1905 as Hotel Le Marquis, by architects Buchman & Fox, who also built the Sherry-Netherland Hotel.
-Each staying room in the original hotel had a chamber, parlor, closet, and bathroom.
-Its most famous resident was Leona Helmsley.
-All a world away from the newly remodeled Hotel Chandler, which brings the understated elegance of hotels from another era to the Flatiron District neighborhood of Manhattan.
+Hotel Chandler was built in 1905 as Hotel Le Marquis by architects Buchman & Fox, who also built the Sherry-Netherland Hotel.
+Each guest room in the original hotel offered a bedchamber, parlor, closet, and bathroom.
+The hotel’s most famous resident was hotelier Leona Helmsley.
+Of course, this opulence is a world away from the newly remodeled Hotel Chandler, which brings the understated elegance of historic New York City hotels from another era to the Flatiron District neighborhood.

+Hotel Chandler’s exterior has been revived as well.
 The building’s limestone façade has been restored to its original splendor, boasting many spectacular architectural details of the Beaux Arts period.
-One can easily view the refurbished iron spiral staircase that leads up to an airy flight of 12 floors in the heart of this boutique hotel in New York City.
+One example includes the refurbished iron spiral staircase, airily ascending 12 floors in the heart of this historic boutique hotel in New York City.